Lake Temescal

 Lake Temescal is a small reservoir in the Oakland hills, in northeastern Oakland, California.
-It is the centerpiece of Temescal Regional Recreation Area, also known as Temescal Regional Park (and originally, Lake Temescal Regional Park).
+It is the centerpiece of Temescal Regional Recreational Area, also known as Temescal Regional Park (and originally, Lake Temescal Regional Park).
 It is a part of the East Bay Regional Park District.

 History

 The lake received its name from the stream which is its source, Temescal Creek, which was dammed in 1868 to create a reservoir to provide drinking water for the greater East Bay area, pumped by the Contra Costa Water Company, owned by Anthony Chabot.
 Prior to being dammed, Lake Temescal was a sag pond, a depression caused by the Hayward Fault.
 The bulk of the manual labor of removing soil and digging to bedrock was provided by Chinese immigrants, who probably immigrated to build the railroads.
 Herds of wild mustangs were used to compact the tons of dirt that were brought to create the dam.
 The dam is 600 ft long and 16 ft wide and rises 105 ft above the creek.